sideria/An-Angle-in-Trigonometry/source/measurement-of-angles-solutions.rst

     Distance travelled by the point on rim per hour :math:`= 3600\times 2\timespi 50` cm :math:`= 23` km approximately.

-44. By geometry, we know that all the interior angles of any rectilinear figure together with four right angles are equal to twice as many right angles as the figure has sides.
+44. By Geometry, we know that all the interior angles of any rectilinear figure together with four right angles are equal to twice as many right angles as the figure has sides.

     Let the angle of a regular decagon contain :math:`x` right angles, so that all the angles togethe equal to :math:`10x` right